mickfuzz/phd4/chapters/2022-4-3-Results-Missions.md

 - Literature Review -
   - what exists for game making community
 - Methodology - journal, evolution of design, video analysis,

+- Discussion - not sure where this really fits now.
+  - Cultural
+  - social
+  - personal

 - Chapter Findings -
  - emergence of focusing of Design Patterns - currenyly as different chapter - Results Design
  - focusing on Design Patterns
  - Use of design patterns as a communicative tool
-- Discussion -
-  - Cultural
-  - social
-  - personal
+ - Design patterns as a "middle level" construct to open door to more concrete and abstract

 <!-- This chapter builds towards a Matrix that could be included in a concluding chapter.
 https://docs.google.com/document/d/1DRgpgIUfq5XIktYy-lX4WlviUDnffNc0v8SOeLGgHho/edit